BenderRobotics/brest/docs/definitions.rst

 What needs to be defined
 ~~~~~~~~~~~~~~~~~~~~~~~~

-First of all, you can have multiple projects in same configuration file.
+First of all, you can have multiple projects in the same configuration file.
 Just
 start again without indentation and follow the same structure.
 To make configuration
 file more readable you can put empty lines between projects.

-Every resource must have defined ``class_name`` the rest can be omitted.
+Every resource must have defined ``class_name``, the rest can be omitted.
 The value of
 the parameter can be just group name or group name + class name connected using dot.
 If only group name is defined, Brest will instantiate first class which satisfies
 requirements defined in ``required:`` and can set defaults defined in ``default:``.